States

 MaxEnt_state(3)

--dimensional Bell State with
+Bell State

-that was imported above. # This will create a Bell State for a 2 dimensional system.
+# This will create a Bell State for a 2 dimensional system.

 # The resultant matrix will be of shape 4x4.